aws-samples/serverless-patterns/lambda-microvms-kiro-code-reviewer/README.md

 # Sandboxed AI Code Reviewer with Kiro on AWS Lambda MicroVMs

 This sample deploys a **Kiro-powered AI code reviewer** running inside an AWS Lambda MicroVM.
-It uses Kiro in headless mode to review pull requests on CodeCommit, posting structured feedback directly as PR comments.
+It uses Kiro in headless mode to review pull requests on AWS CodeCommit, posting structured feedback directly as PR comments.

 ## Prerequisites